Sustainable FIBCs: Protecting Our Planet from Waste

 This comparison is where FIBCs really shine where it comes to environmental impact.
 They have the recycling center flexibility of cardboard boxes, but the strength of far more powerful shipping containers.
 Comparing FIBCs to more heavy-duty containers such as steel sea-worthy containers proves a different point since FIBCs weigh far less than metal containers and are easier to store.

-Tally those benefits with the low environmental impact of FIBCs.
-Governments, organizations, and preparation-savvy individuals use sandbags for maximum defense and minimum cost during already expensive hurricane seasons.
-Dry and wet food packaging companies need food-grade bags that must not contaminate their products and materials for flavor, health, and compliance reasons.
+Dry and wet food packaging companies need food grade bulk bags that must not contaminate their products and materials for flavor, health, and compliance reasons.
 In both situations and more, there are FIBC options that can meet your needs.

 Once again, weight plays a factor.
 You’re using less fuel to transport recyclable bags, meaning that your business’s carbon footprint is smaller even if you factor in business partners and third-party contractors who handle your recycling.

 Environmentally friendly design means taking control of your business processes and working directly with game-changing industry leaders.
 Don’t waste your time dealing with middlemen.
-At Palmetto Industries, we manufacture and distribute FIBC’s, saving you time and money.
+As bulk bag manufacturers and distributors, we save you time and money.
 Contact Palmetto Industries at (706) 737-7999 to discuss what we can do for you.